 There are just too many variables to account for.
 Don’t try to calculate them in your head, because it will just make you will lose motivation and stress you out.
 Just stay motivated, take your exam sections as they come, and move on to the next one once you’re finished.
 There’s no use looking back; just keep moving forward!

-Step 6: Learn the Right Way and the Wrong Way to Sign Up for the CPA Exam
+Step 6: Learn How Register for the CPA Exam

 Are you interested in saving hundred of hours of your free time and potentially thousands of dollars of your disposable income while taking the CPA exam?
 If so, this section will contain information you will want to know.